bouwe77/bouwe77.github.io/content/pages/remix.md

 Each route can describe their own meta tags

-Each route can have links (e.g. CSS)
+Each route can have links (e.g. CSS), which is another example of eliminating a problem instead of solving it like, obfuscating CSS classes, making them unique, with hashes by using CSS Modules, CSS-in-JS, Styled Components, ...

 # Layouts